CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/FloatingLong.md

 :::group{name=add}

 Adds the given [FloatingLong](/mods/Mekanism/api/FloatingLong) to this [FloatingLong](/mods/Mekanism/api/FloatingLong) and returns the result in a new object.

+This
-This gets clamped at the upper bound of {
+gets clamped at the upper bound of `18,446,744,073,709,551,615.9999` instead of overflowing.

 Returns: The [FloatingLong](/mods/Mekanism/api/FloatingLong) representing the value of adding the given [FloatingLong](/mods/Mekanism/api/FloatingLong) to this [FloatingLong](/mods/Mekanism/api/FloatingLong).

 Return Type: [FloatingLong](/mods/Mekanism/api/FloatingLong)

 ```zenscript